lizmat/IRC-Client/README.md

     password => 's3cret',
 ```
 Specifies the password for the IRC server. (on Freenode, for example, this
-is the NickServ password that identifies to services).
+is the NickServ password that identifies to services). **Defaults to:** no
+password.

 ### `port`